3 min

 6 min

-“Psoriasis is neither contagious nor an indication of a lack of hygiene.
-It is simply an inflammation of the skin.”
+“Psoriasis is neither contagious nor an indication of a lack of hygiene.”

 “It is important to inform patients about the pros and cons of their options and jointly agree on the best course of action.”